markd315/JSON-blockbuilder-frontend/README.md

 2. Make any changes you want to the `schema`s in the folder.
 You will also have to list the new blocks under one of the menu categories at `index.html:275`.
 See the bullets below on the additional feature-driving fields this project adds to the `json-schema` standard.

-3. Start the ***schema*** server with: `python schemaserver.py 8888` ***This is not the same as the backend server***.
-This is mandatory to serve all of the json files to your browser since browsers cannot access local filesystems for security reasons.
-You can also choose to host the files any other way you like so long as the application in the browser can access them.
+3. Start the application with: `npm start`

-4. Open `file:///.../jsonfrontend/index.html` in the browser (tested with chrome)
+4. Open `http://localhost:8080/` in the browser (tested with chrome)

 ### Schema Definitions